turingschool/backend-curriculum-site/module2/projects/relational_rails.md

 User Story 13, Parent Child Creation

 As a visitor
-When I visit a Parent Childs Index page
+When I visit a Parent Children Index page
 Then I see a link to add a new adoptable child for that parent "Create Child" When I click the link
 I am taken to '/parents/:parent_id/child_table_name/new' where I see a form to add a new adoptable child